dethcrypto/TypeChain/README.md

 - `--out-dir` (optional) - put all generated files to a specific dir.
 - `--always-generate-overloads` (optional) - some targets won't generate unnecessary types for overloaded functions by default, this option forces to always generate them
+- `--discriminate-types` (optional) - ethers-v5 will add an artificial field `contractName` that helps discriminate between contracts

 TypeChain always will rewrite existing files.
 You should not commit them.
 Read more in FAQ section.